Salt and Delight – French Entremet Patisserie Shop Opens At Yio Chu Kang

 YCK people can perhaps shed some tears of joy, thanks to another “cakery” addition in the neighborhood.
 Like finally.

-Despite being only a few weeks old, Salt and Delight may be familiar to pastry lovers, as owner / patisserie chef Gwen has been serving her range of Entremet cakes online since 2015.
+Despite being relatively new, Salt and Delight may be familiar to pastry lovers, as owner / patisserie chef Gwen has been serving her range of Entremet cakes online since 2015.

 So what exactly is Entremet?